CentaurusInfra/mizar/docs/design/dft.md

 Figure 2: Droplet Architecture

 An M-XDP entirely runs in the kernel or offloaded to a SmartNIC.
-For some complex middleboxes , may send packets to userspace through AF XDP in case the D-Node is a Virtual Machine.
+For some complex middleboxes, may send packets to userspace through AF XDP in case the D-Node is a Virtual Machine.
 The P-XDP and M-XDPs all share the same ebpf maps.
-The management plane provides packet classification rules by which a P-XDP determines which M-XDP shall handles the packet and tail-calls the corresponding ebpf program.
+The management plane provides packet classification rules by which a P-XDP determines which M-XDP shall handle the packet and tail-call the corresponding ebpf program.
 A droplet also maintains a set of ebpf maps shared with all P-XDP and M-XDP programs.
 The maps have four categories: